siimran02/First-html-css-project/README.md

 # First-html-css-project
-My very first web development project built using basic HTML &amp; CSS.
-Created as part of my learning journey in Web Cohort 1.0, just one month into web development!
-This project reflects my early practice with layout, styling, and building structure from scratch.
+This is my first ever web development project built only using **HTML & CSS**.

+---

+## 👩‍💻 About Me
+Hi everyone, I'm **Simran**!
+I started my web development journey just 1 month ago through **Web Cohort 1.0**.
+This is the first project I've built using HTML & CSS basics, and I’m excited to learn and grow!

+🚀 More projects coming soon!